LucasPages/Recipe-manager/README.md

 ```

-*Thank you for looking at this repo !*
+*Thank you for looking at this repo !* :wave: